yosefbeder/yosefbeder/README.md

 I have some experience with *Front-End Development*.

-I also know about *Compilers* and even created a [simple programming language](https://github.com/yosefbeder/qatam).
+I also know about *Compilers* and even created a [simple programming language](https://github.com/yosefbeder/qatam) (not yet complete).

 Programming is one of the things I enjoy the most, but I think it will always be a hobby.